Eggplants found their way onto the Chinese tables in the golden age of the Silk Road.

 Food along these ancient trade routes was diverse with Islamic, Asian, and Middle Eastern influences, and all of them impact China’s eating habits and traditional Chinese pharmacopoeia.

 I’m not sure about the origin of this particular recipe.
 I stumbled upon its variant in Greece, Israel and even in Prague Chinese restaurant.
-Eggplants, together with the yoghurt and sour cream, have a significant cooling effect, so save this recipe for really very hot days.
+Eggplants, together with yoghurt and sour cream, have a significant cooling effect, so save this recipe for really very hot days.
 People prone to cold with weak digestion should be careful and should not forget to add enough black pepper, coriander and parsley.
-Alternatively, a spring onion can also “warm-up” this recipe.
+Alternatively, a spring onion can also “warm up” this recipe.

 You will need:

 100 g of walnuts (presoaked or drizzled with lemon juice)

 2 cloves of garlic

 Peel eggplants and cut them lengthwise into centimetre slices, season them with salt and let stand for a while.
 Carefully dry each layer, fry on both sides in oil and put aside on the absorbent napkin.
 If you hold a barbecue, you can try to prepare the eggplants on a grill.